open-telemetry/opentelemetry.io/content/en/docs/languages/php/context.md

 ## Context

-Context is globally available, and there can only be one [active context](#active-context) in the current execution context.
+Context is globally available within a single PHP execution context, and there can only be one [active context](#active-context) in the current execution context.
 Context can store values (for example, a `Span`).

 ### Storage